This information describes how to do arm and shoulder exercises, a breathing exercise, and scar massage after your mastectomy (breast surgery).

 Side wall crawls

-You will also need 2 pieces of tape for the side wall crawl exercise.
+You’ll also need 2 pieces of tape for the side wall crawl exercise.

-Also, be careful not to turn your body toward the wall while doing this exercise.
+Be careful not to turn your body toward the wall while doing this exercise.
 Make sure only the side of your body faces the wall.

 - Reach as high as you can with your unaffected arm.
 Mark that point with a piece of tape (see Figure 8).
 This will be the goal for your affected arm.
-If you’ve had surgery on both breasts, set your goal using the arm that moves most comfortably.

 - Repeat this exercise 10 times.